-The WAVES project in Botswana will help the country fill key information gaps and improve economic decision making.
-In particular, it will:
+The WAVES project in Botswana will help the country fill key information gaps to support policy dialogue and improve economic decision making.

-These four strands of work will run in parallel and will feed in to key policy and planning processes like the Poverty-Environment Initiative.
-Botswana has a long history of economic planning for development and since 1966 has prepared ten National Development Plans.
+Botswana has a long history of economic planning for development and since 1966 has prepared 10 National Development Plans.
+Their long-term Vision 2016 strategy also highlights the need for new sources of economic growth while ensuring the sustainable use of natural resources.
 The WAVES project is expected to strengthen the planning process by ensuring a true consideration of natural resources and ecosystems; and so enable better decisions.